Best Attractions in Nice

 Monastère de Cimiez close to The Musée Matisse

-Close to the Musée Matisse and surrounded by beautiful gardens, you can find one of religious attractions in Nice in the chic and modern neighborhood of Cimiez.
+Close to the Musée Matisse and surrounded by beautiful gardens, you can find one of the religious attractions in Nice in the chic and modern neighborhood of Cimiez.
 The monastery was originally a Benedictine institution but was occupied by the Franciscans in the 16th century and expanded in the 17th century.
 Its modern appearance has been made during reconstructions based on 1850 Gothic models.

 On the hills overlooking the coast of Nice, the site of Castle Hill is the first inhabited area of 2000 years ago, built by the Greeks.
 This military fortress is one of the attractions in Nice that you can visit.
-It was once impenetrable, however was destroyed by Louis XIV in 1706.
+It was once impenetrable; however, it was destroyed by Louis XIV in 1706.
 Moreover, today, the area is now a park and a green spot with shady trees and numerous waterfalls.

 The scenic Old Town, with its maze of narrow alleys and cobbled streets, is reminiscent of Italy’s vibrant atmosphere.
 In the southern part of the region, fishmongers and vegetable sellers bring their fresh produce to Cours Saleya.
 A colorful flower market is an old event that showcases the richness of daily life in Nice, as well as stalls selling soap, food, and spices.

 Another place to visit in France is Provence.
 This place is famous for its lavender fields as well as beautiful sunset along the Alps.
 Make sure to visit top attractions in Provence with your loved ones, as it is a romantic location for sure.
 The sight here is something you will not easily forget for the rest of your life.